 The workshop qualifies for six hours toward the Chancellor's Certificate in Volunteer Management.
 The training offered as part of this noncredit Chancellor’s Certificate program will help sharpen and develop the skills of anyone involved in the important task of volunteer management for a nonprofit organization.
 In order to obtain this Chancellor’s Certificate, individuals must enroll in, and complete, 16 or more hours of training in classes and/or events that are produced as part of the collaboration between Metropolitan Volunteer Management Association (MVMA), the Nonprofit Management and Leadership (NPML) program, and UMSL School of Professional & Continuing Studies (UMSL PCS).
 The Chancellor’s Certificate can be earned by any participant who obtains the necessary 16 or more hours of training/education.
 For more information about the certificate, see here.

-For more information about this presentation, or about the NPML Program, contact Dan Sise at firstname.lastname@example.org, or at (314) 516-6378.
+For more information about either workshop, or about the NPML Program, contact Dan Sise at firstname.lastname@example.org, or at (314) 516-6378.